 Application Rationalization: Anyone can save money with

-Often when cutting budgets someone yells: Well can’t do we something with Application Rationalization?
+Often, when cutting budgets, someone yells: Well, can’t we do something with Application Rationalization?
 Do we need all those applications?
 And that’s when Application Rationalization starts.

 Why create your list with rules and guidelines for Application Rationalization